MontpellierRessourcesImagerie/ddd-toolbox/README.md

 ## Installation

-You can install `ddd-toolboxtoolbox` via [pip]:
+You can install `ddd-toolbox` via [pip]:

 ```
-pip install ddd-toolboxtoolbox
+pip install ddd-toolbox
 ```

-If napari is not already installed, you can install `ddd-toolboxtoolbox` with napari and Qt via:
+If napari is not already installed, you can install `ddd-toolbox` with napari and Qt via:

 ```
-pip install "ddd-toolboxtoolbox[all]"
+pip install "ddd-toolbox[all]"
 ```